Skip to main content

 Separate demand type

-Emergency, replacement, repair, maintenance, commercial, warranty, and low-fit requests should not be judged as one pile.
+Emergency, replacement, repair, maintenance, commercial, warranty, and wrong-number requests get separated before spend is judged.

 02